 With a custom negotiation script that Ralph helps create, Company B increases the offer to $223K annual compensation and the $40K signing bonus.
 Harold is happy with this increase and ready to accept the offer.
 However Ralph has the experience that Harold does not and we advise him to do one final negotiation.
 With one final script, we help Harold attain an additional $15K signing bonus to accept the offer and he accepts.

+Note: Harold's identity has been anonymized to protect his privacy.
 Stay tuned for many more negotiating stories like Harold’s.

 Want to hear more stories and learnings?
 Follow us on LinkedIn.